 It opens at 6:30 am and closes already at 1 pm.

 This majestic mosque is also the largest in Kota Kinabalu, located about 4 km from the city.
-Unfortunately, we saw it only from a car on our way from the Mt.
-Kinabalu trip.
 You can get there either by taxi (which everybody will suggest), or by walking along the beach, about 40 minutes from the end of Jalan Gaya.
 We recommend starting your walk either very early in the morning or going there for sunset.

 According to the information of the Sabah tourism board, there is bus #5 (direction to UMS) departing from Wawasan Plaza, but a receptionist in our hotel couldn’t confirm it.